dcloudio/hbuilderx-extension-docs/en/cli/pack.md

 #### How to read the annotated manifest.json file?@how-to-read-manifest

-**Questions:** Some users want to dynamically modify the `manifest.json` before packaging, but the manifest.json has comments, what should I do?
+**Questions:** Some users want to dynamically modify the `manifest.json` before packaging, but the manifest.json has comments, what should we do?

 **Answer:** Both js or python have `libraries` that can read commented JSON files